-We loved this show and you can read our full The Essex Serpant review here.
+We loved this show and you can read our full The Essex Serpent review here.

-Min Jin's bestselling novel is adapted for this sweeping eight-part series, which has won rave reviews and already been renewed for a second season.
+Min Jin's bestselling novel is adapted in this sweeping eight-part series, which has won rave reviews and already been renewed for a second season.

 The Shrink Next Door

 Will Ferrell also shines by subverting his usual persona, imbuing said victim with a melancholy and vulnerability far removed from his signature man-child schtick.
-Also featuring a scene-stealing supporting turn from regular MVP Kathryn Hahn, The Shrink Next Door is that rare podcast adaptation which builds on rather than detracts from its source material.
+Also featuring a scene-stealing supporting turn from Wandavision MVP Kathryn Hahn, The Shrink Next Door is not just one of the best Apple TV Plus shows – it's that rare podcast adaptation that builds on, rather than detracts from, its source material.

-An alien invasion drama which makes you wait halfway through its first season for even a glimpse of extra-terrestrial life, this Sam Neill-starring sci-fi certainly isn’t averse to the tease.
+An alien invasion drama which makes you wait until halfway through its first season for even a glimpse of extra-terrestrial life, this Sam Neill-starring sci-fi certainly isn’t averse to the tease.
 Thankfully, the very human stories that precede it are strong enough to sustain interest until the big reveal.
-Crossing the globe to explore five very different human reactions to the looming threat, Invasion cleverly builds both a sense of dread and emotional investment, ensuring that unlike the cardboard cut-out characters of most apocalyptic tales, you actually care when all hell does eventually break loose.
+Crossing the globe to explore five very different human reactions to the looming threat, Invasion cleverly builds both a sense of dread and emotional investment, ensuring that – in contrast to the cardboard cut-out characters of most apocalyptic tales – you actually care when all hell does eventually break loose.